Laurence Housman

 Laurence Housman (/ˈhaʊsmən/; 18 July 1865 – 20 February 1959) was an English playwright, writer and illustrator whose career stretched from the 1890s to the 1950s.
-He studied art in London.
-He was a younger brother of the poet A. E. Housman and his sister was writer/illustrator Clemence Housman.
+He studied art in London and worked largely as an illustrator during the first years of his career, before shifting focus to writing.
+He was a younger brother of the poet A. E. Housman and his sister and fellow activist in the women's suffrage movement was writer/illustrator Clemence Housman.

 Early life

 Laurence Housman was born in Bromsgrove, Worcestershire to Edward Housman, a solicitor and tax accountant, and Sarah Jane Housman (née Williams).
 He was one of seven children including an older brother and sister, the classical scholar and poet Alfred E. Housman and the writer and engraver Clemence Housman.
 In 1871 his mother died, and his father remarried to a cousin, Lucy Housman.
 Under the influence of their eldest brother, Alfred, Housman and his siblings enjoyed many creative pastimes amongst themselves, including poetry competitions, theatrical performances and a family magazine.

 The Housmans suffered increasing financial distress as Edward’s business floundered and he succumbed to drinking and illnesses.
 Despite this, Housman and his brothers managed to receive an education at Bromsgrove School on scholarships.
 He and his sister Clemence attended a local art class in 1882, and in 1883 they each received a £200 inheritance, which they used to go to study art at the Lambeth School of Art and the Royal College of Art in London.